Empathy and Good Managers

 Connection is vital.
 An empathetic manager can help be a cause for connection to be present in her team.

 Holding the belief that as a manager an essential responsibility in your role is to help others is key to empathy and the results it can create.
 Helping your team members achieve their personal and professional goals is paramount.
-Being willing to roll up your sleeves to help the team, or an employee, is for a manager a vital leadership act.
+Being willing to roll up your sleeves to help the team, or an employee, is for good managers a vital leadership act.
 It helps deepen commitment to and belief in the employee’s own contribution and sense of belonging.
 Not much is more powerful than a servant leader who helps others bring their best selves to the table.

 In both the animated video and Lieberman’s work, sense-making is linked to empathy.
 In the animated video of Brené Brown’s TED talk she identifies the qualities of empathy.
 One is recognizing emotion in others.
 Lieberman explains, “making sense of the thoughts and intentions of others can be the difference between increased happiness and social connection or escalating loneliness and frustration.”